zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-browse.md

 ## Do

-- Include some common columns in your grid: Name, location and subscription
+- Include some common columns in your grid: `Name`, `location` and `subscription`

-- Include key columns for the specific resource types
+- Include key resource properties as columns for the specific resource types

 - Include an empty message/link to explain the value of your resource